GoogleContainerTools/container-structure-test/RELEASING.md

 - Update Makefile `VERSION_xxx` and submit changes
 - Tag the new release (at the above commit)
-- Tagging triggers a build on cloud build
+- Tagging triggers a goreleaser build on github actions
-- Go update the release on github with artifacts (from gcs) and release notes
+- Artifacts are automatically added to the github release
+- Container images are published to ghcr.io/GoogleContainerTools/container-structure-test (:latest, :<version>)